entropyxyz/entropy-core/README.md

 ## Documentation

-If you want to build the API documentation for Entropy, you can run `cargo doc --no-deps --open`.
-If There is also [high level documentation for Entropy available here](https://entropy-docs.vercel.app).
+You can build the API documentation for Entropy by invoking `cargo doc --no-deps --open`.
+There is also [high level documentation for Entropy available here](https://entropy-docs.vercel.app).

 ## Getting Started